 Canada is not alone; economists anticipate slower economic growth in most major markets around the world in 2019 and 2020.
 This will also impact the Canadian economy by affecting export markets and the cost of imported goods, including M&E and vehicles.

-The U.S. economy, fuelled by tax cuts, grew 2.9 per cent in 2018 but will slow to 1.8 per cent by 2020, while Europe and Japan will grow about 1.7 per cent and 1 per cent respectively in 2019.
+The U.S. economy, fueled by tax cuts, grew 2.9 per cent in 2018 but will slow to 1.8 per cent by 2020, while Europe and Japan will grow about 1.7 per cent and 1 per cent respectively in 2019.
 China’s growth continues to slow from its torrid pace over the last decade and at 6.3 per cent in 2019 will be eclipsed by India’s, which will grow by 7.3 per cent.
 With dramatic geopolitical risks and the looming threat of escalating trade disputes having the potential to significantly disrupt economic growth around the world, this outlook is looking increasingly optimistic.

 Asset spending dips and rises